 In addition to meeting the University's overall requirements for academic progression, students enrolled in these program(s) must satisfactorily complete this course in order to progress in their program.

-This course is only available to students enrolled in the B Nutrition & Dietetics (Honours) program.
-Pre-requisite - successful completion of all 3rd year requirements.
+This course is only available to students enrolled in the B Nutrition & Dietetics (Honours) program who have successfully completed all first, second and third year courses in this program.

 Proposal / Plan: Nutritional Care Plan(s) *